SaraLabiad/Sdet-test/README.md

 - Coverage (JaCoCo): `mvn verify` (JaCoCo report will be generated)

 <img width="400" alt="test results" src="https://github.com/user-attachments/assets/1d67bafb-2334-4bb4-af82-20acd618410b" />
+*Unit tests execution with successful validation and save.*

 ## Database

 pgAdmin available at `http://localhost:5050`

 <img width="800" alt="pgadmin dashboard" src="https://github.com/user-attachments/assets/5a0f8785-15da-4d08-8ebf-c88a9ac2219a" />
+*Database schema and activity monitored in pgAdmin.*

 ## Notes
 This is a starter scaffold.
 You should: